sim0njo/docs/docs/Phc2MqttV5.md

 - **Save**: Press this button to save settings, changes take effect after rebooting P2M.

-###Configure STM Daemon
+###Configure STM Deamon
-The STM Daemon (STMD) is the heart of P2M which coordinates activities to/from the PHC system, it relies on project configuration data received via the [PHC Management Interface](#phc-management-interface).
+The STM Deamon (STMD) is the heart of P2M which coordinates activities to/from the PHC system, it relies on project configuration data received via the [PHC Management Interface](#phc-management-interface).

 This project config data is stored in 2 files: